MarkACodes/mycode/README.md

 # purpose

-This is my code to learn both python and linux
+This also serves to help reinforce learning of git version control because learningis what drives all of us This is my code to learn both python and linux

-# mycode (Project Title)

-One Paragraph of your project description goes here.
+ Paragraph of your project description goes here.
 Describe what you're trying to do.
 What is the purpose of putting up this repo?

 ## Getting Started